When Your Toddler Seems to Understand Everything, But Doesn’t Talk

 Because the age of 2 is such a critical year of learning, it’s important to give kids the support they need to express themselves and fully communicate their wants and needs.
 While it may be tempting to take a “wait and see” approach, research shows that early intervention benefits kids both socially and academically as they grow older.

 Expressable has speech-language pathologists across the country who are experienced in working with toddlers.
-Contact us today for a free consultation with a licensed speech therapist.
+Contact us today for a free consultation.
 By addressing speech or language delays early, it can reduce frustration for you and your child, and allow them to better learn and participate in the world around them.

 Sign up for a consultation